Link199292/auto-mining/readme.md

 # **auto-miner**

-<div style="justify"> auto-miner is a python script which allows you to automate the process of ETH mining based on the current gas value. </div>
+auto-miner is a python script which allows you to automate the process of ETH mining based on the current gas value.

 ## config.txt